codeformuenster/muenster-jetzt/backend/README.md

 ### Create and start database

-1. Configure environmental variables: `backend/.env.example` to `backend/.env` and edit as needed.
+1. Configure environmental variables: `backend/.env.example` to `backend/.env` and edit as desired.
 2. Start database: `docker-compose up -d db`

 ### OPTION A: Develop in virtual environment